alexgibson/alxgbsn.co.uk/_posts/2013-02-18-notify-js-a-handy-wrapper-for-the-web-notifications-api.md

 I recently spent some time getting to grips with the [Web Notifications API](http://www.w3.org/TR/notifications/), which is currently supported in both Chrome and Safari 6.
 It enables you to create growl-style notifications for web applications, and if you're on OSX it integrates really nicely with Notification Centre.

 I wanted to create something that I could easily resuse in different projects, so I wrote a JavaScript plugin called [Notify.js](https://github.com/alexgibson/notify.js) that acts as a simplified wrapper for the API.
-It automatically handles aspects such as requesting user permission and API level events, allowing you to quickly create notifications and register callbacks for the events you want.
+Notify.js automatically handles requesting user permission and associated API events for you.
+It also goes some way toward bridging the gap between the current WebKit implementation and what's in the official W3C specification, by adding a few fallbacks.

 There is a simple [online demo here](http://alxgbsn.co.uk/notify.js/).
 Installation and setup instructions are as follows: